 - S1.A Link the City's Housing and Safety Elements.
-Continue to review and revise the Safety Element, as necessary, concurrently with updates to the General Plan Housing Element whenever substantial new data or evidence related to prevention of natural and human hazards become available. - S1.B Maintain Up-to-Date Hazard Maps and Databases.
-Maintain up-to-date databases and maps of geologic and other hazards to identify areas prone to hazards for planning purposes on an on-going basis concurrently with the Housing Element Updates.

-- S1.C Review Building Code Updates.
+Continue to review and revise the Safety Element, as necessary, concurrently with updates to the General Plan Housing Element whenever new state guidance on new data or evidence related to prevention of natural and human hazards become available. - S1.B Maintain Up-to-Date Hazard Maps and Databases.
+Maintain databases and maps of geologic and other hazards to identify areas prone to hazards for planning purposes on an on-going basis concurrently with updates to the General Plan Housing Element. - S1.C Review Building Code Updates.
 Continue to review State Building Code updates and incorporate local amendments as appropriate to require that new construction be designed under the most current safety standards.
 The review of updates should also consider requirements for facilities housing sensitive populations, such as seniors and persons living with disabilities. - S1.D Require Early Investigation of Potential Hazard Conditions.
-Require that potential geologic, seismic, soils, and/or hydrologic problems confronting public or private development be thoroughly investigated at the earliest stages of the design process, and that these topics be comprehensively evaluated in the environmental review process by persons of competent technical expertise. - S1.E Modify the Zoning and Subdivision Ordinances as Needed to Address Hazard Mitigation.
-Modify the Zoning Ordinance as needed when new information on natural hazards becomes available and to provide for hazard reduction measures as a part of the design criteria for development review.
+Require that potential geologic, seismic, soils, and/or hydrologic problems confronting public or private development be thoroughly investigated at the earliest stages of the design process, and that these topics be comprehensively evaluated in the environmental review process by technical experts. - Modify the Zoning and Subdivision Ordinances as Needed to Address Hazard Mitigation.
+Modify the Zoning Ordinance as needed when new information on natural hazards becomes available, and to provide for hazard reduction measures as part of the design criteria for development review.
 Review the Subdivision Ordinance and modify as needed to include hazard reduction in the process of dividing land for development. - S1.F Work with the Public Utilities Commission.
 Work with the California Public Utilities Commission to require public utilities to apply the policies in this element to the planning and operation of their facilities, and to coordinate their activities with local planning agencies. - S1.G Share Hazard Data with Other Agencies.
-Participate in a cooperative County-wide program to pool natural hazard data developed through special studies or via the project review process and continue to update and implement the Local Hazard Mitigation Plan.
+Participate in a cooperative countywide program to pool natural hazard data developed through special studies or via the project review process and continue to update and implement the Local Hazard Mitigation Plan.